 To be eligible for a Faculty of Arts and Education study tour you must meet the following requirements:

-- completed 8 units of credit, prior to applying
+- completed 8 units of credit, at time of application

 - a WAM of 50 or higher